Whitsunday Islands

 The Whitsunday Islands are 74 continental islands of various sizes off the central coast of Queensland, Australia, 560 mi north of Brisbane.
+They were the traditional homelands of Ngaro and Gia (Juru) people, an Aboriginal Australian group, also called 'canoe people'.

+Geography

 The northernmost of the islands are off the coast by the town of Bowen, while the southernmost islands are off the coast by Proserpine.
 The island group is centred on Whitsunday Island, while the commercial centre is Hamilton Island.
-The traditional owners of the area are the Ngaro people and the Gia people, whose Juru people has the only legally recognised native title in the Whitsunday Region.

 The islands are within the locality of Whitsundays and the local government Whitsunday Region.
-In 2009, as part of the Q150 celebrations, the Whitsunday Islands became one of the Q150 Icons of Queensland for their role as a natural attraction.

 Naming

 On Sunday 3 June 1770, (the day Whitsun—Pentecost was celebrated on the Christian calendar) Captain James Cook sailed his ship H.M.B.
 Endeavour, through a broad expanse of islands which provided an unimpeded passage to the north.
 Cook named the passage "Whitsundays' Passage".
 Cook's recorded times and dates are often questioned.
 Time quoted is simply local time (calculated at noon), the date recorded is a little more confusing.
 Cook recorded nautical time (the day starts at noon).
 Considering the International Date Line, and knowing today's date on the east coast of Australia is calculated at GMT+10, Cook's recorded date is fortuitously correct.